VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 Displaying our results will mostly be achieved with maps.
 For example an interactive map showing the failed/passed inspections over time.
 We expect to find a lot of differences between districts

-## A list of internal milestones up until project milestone 2
+## An approximate list of intermediate milestones

 First week:
 * Download the dataset and initialise the environment
-* Remove the columns that ar empty or redundant. (useless column)
+* Remove the columns that are empty or redundant. (useless column)
 * Normalize shop names by removing numbers
-* Flatten/explode the violations after parsing them
+* Parse and explode/flatten the violations
 * Add a distric column

 Second week: